Best Electric Chainsaws & Reviews for 2023

 It is also ideal for light trimming and pruning like Stihl GTA 26V.
 And at just over 7 lbs, this corded model is designed for maximum maneuverability within the yard or garden, without the need for gas.
 It has all the classic functions you get from the best chainsaws, like a cord wrangler, instant start, and chain oil lubrication.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 8. TACKLIFE Electric Chainsaw

 The TACKLIFE 18” Electric Chainsaw is a good choice for homeowners looking for high-powered saws.
 The 15A machine on this electric saw rivals most gas-powered ones.
 It also has a large capacity 190 ml oil reservoir with an oil cap that’s quickly released and tightened.
 It also has a mechanical oiler with a bar and chain lubrication system that keeps the chain lubed.
-Some of our favorite specs include cutting efficiency, low recoil, and a tool-free chain.
+Some of my favorite specs include cutting efficiency, low recoil, and a tool-free chain.

 It also has two switches, manual brakes, and a cutting speed of up to 43 feet per second.
 The weight of the tool is13 lbs, which is heavier than many of the top electric chainsaws but still light enough to handle when you cut trees.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 9. CRAFTSMAN CMECS600 16 Inch Electric Chainsaw

-We love the CRAFTSMAN CMECS600 16 Inch Electric Chainsaw kit because its weight is only 6 lbs.
+I love the CRAFTSMAN CMECS600 16 Inch Electric Chainsaw kit because its weight is only 6 lbs.
 It’s difficult to find such a balance of performance and size on electric chainsaws.
 Unfortunately, this CRAFTSMAN chainsaw is a corded electric model.
 This means you can’t stray too far from a cord socket.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 10. KIMO 20V Cordless Chainsaw